 Civil Marriages Formalities in Spain

-- Application Form: Can be obtained from the Civil Registry/District Court assuming jurisdiction.
+- Application Form: Can be obtained from the Civil Registry/District Court that has jurisdiction.

 - Birth Certificate: The original document is mandatory.
 To obtain a birth certificate from your state visit: http://www.cdc.gov/nchs/w2w.htm.